CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/system-parts.md

 ### <a name="plg-panel"></a>Content - Social Panel \[Pro Version\]

+<div class="uk-alert uk-alert-warning">Note: The Panel plugin is no longer under active development.
+For a more flexible, modern and mobile friendly alternative try the CoalaWeb Tabs module.</div>

 The **CoalaWeb Social Panel** content plugin will display a variety of social network like buttons in your Joomla and K2 content.
 They will be displayed in a vertical collapsible bar to the side of the article content. *\[Figure-7\]*

 ![Figure-7](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/social-links/system-parts/social-panel.png "Figure-7"){.coalaweb-docs}